 - 3/ Shopping in our favorite Renaissance boutiques – walk along cobblestone paths to Florence’s most coveted tiny Renaissance boutiques including paper, leather and perfume.

-- Dinner in one of our favorite trattorias to enjoy an antipasto, fresh pasta and sauce, main course and dessert with wine included.
+- Dinner in one of our favorite trattorias to enjoy a traditional dinner with a toast of wine included.

 Day 4 – From Florence, Italy to Paris & the Loire Valley, France